alibaba-archive/gta/README.md

 #### old rules:
-**(You can also use the old rules temporarily, but we advise you to use the new rules）** You can call the `event` function to track an event:
+##### Tips: You can also use the old rules temporarily, but we advise you to use the new rules
+You can call the `event` function to track an event:
 ```
 gta.event('button', 'click', 'nav buttons', 4)  //@params: category, action, label